 • Write things down

-• Back to the paper and pen again The hospital staff may say something that doesn’t seem important to you, but it’s important for mom.
+• Back to the paper and pen again… The hospital staff may say something that doesn’t seem important to you, but it’s important for mom.
 Make sure to have your writing utensils at the ready so you can write down whatever information she wants you to.

 Shoots and Letters

 Another important role of the dad or partner is being the link the connects the family and friends to the latest and greatest baby news.
 Get those group texts going, have the updates flowing, and keep the photo shoots growing.
 The last thing you want is the in-laws to come barging in demanding answers as to why they haven’t received a picture in the last 15 minutes.
 Ain’t nobody got time for that!
+In addition to sending messages to the outside world, my wife and I felt it was important to write thank you letters to all the medical staff that helped us along our way.
+This tip is less about surviving the delivery room as it is a courtesy to all the individuals who guided you through it.
+Use that trusty notebook and write down the per thanks for their hard work and care.

 Know your audience

 For better or for worse, I tend to layer most situations with a primed and semi-glossy coat of sarcasm and humor.
-Especially when I’m seeing my wife in pain, my instinct is to make her feel better, and what better way to lift her spirits then with a perfectly timed joke?
+Especially when I’m seeing my wife in pain, my instinct is to make her feel better, and what better way to lift her spirits then with a “perfectly” timed joke?
 Well… as it turns out, there’s a couple different demographics who don’t appreciate high-quality comedic content:

 1. Pregnant women experiencing a painful contraction